 Putra knows what he’s talking about.
 He has several large holiday constructions on his resume including last year’s ten-foot white chocolate Christmas Tree at what was then the Jumeirah Essex House.
 (His pastry team built a grand-scale Essex House out of gingerbread the previous year.)

 “Sugar is a little bit challenging,” Putra says.
-Unlike chocolate, which can be warmed up and reapplied if a piece snaps off, when a sugar sculpture breaks that’s it.
+Unlike chocolate, which can be warmed up and reapplied if a limb snaps off, when a sugar sculpture breaks, it’s done.
 “We had to do the reindeer a couple of times,” he says.

 No such problems are anticipated in the window-free neck of the wood-paneled lobby where the reindeer and sleigh will reside into the new year.